Roblox/creator-docs/STYLE.md

 ### Documentation Site Links

-When linking to another page on the Roblox Documentation site, use **relative** links to the Markdown file, including the `.md` extension:
+When linking to another page on the Roblox Documentation site, use **relative** links to the Markdown file, including the `.md` extension.
+Links to Engine API reference pages are handled separately (see section below).

 - `[Meshes](../parts/meshes.md)`
 - `[Merch Booth](../resources/modules/merch-booth.md)`